Your Sight Our Vision

 'Your Sight, Our Vision' is a campaign which includes an an eye health information booklet to educate the public about the importance of early diagnosis and treatment of eye conditions in order to prevent avoidable sight loss.

-There are 220,000 Irish people living with vision loss or blindness.
+There are an estimated 270,000 Irish people living with vision loss or blindness.
 It is estimated that 50,000 more people will have impaired vision and five thousand more people will lose their sight within the next five years.
 Blindness and vision loss has a major health, social and economic impact.
 The risk of vision loss increases with age and in 10 years, one million Irish citizens will be aged 65 or older.

 Age-related macular degeneration (AMD), diabetic retinopathy, cataract, and glaucoma are the main causes of sight loss in Ireland.
 Over 75% of sight loss is preventable with early diagnosis and treatment.